Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Workspaces.md

 ### Edit a portfolio

-In a similar way, to edit the details of an existing portfolio, click the "Edit" button in the right-hand column of the portfolio list box, and you will be taken to the following screen that allows you modify the portfolio details. **Please note that this is the only administrative page in the portfolio administration section.**
+In a similar way, to edit the details of an existing portfolio, click the "Edit" button in the right-hand column of the portfolio list box, and you will be taken to the following screen that allows you modify the portfolio details.

 ![](img/System_Workspaces_Portfolios_3.png)